-8 The MSLT-1 trial reported a prevalence of micrometastases of 15.9% (Morton et al, 2005).

-9 This differed from studies identified by the accompanying clinical evidence review, with

-10 studies having a prevalence of between 16% and 25%.
-The GDG therefore felt an estimate

-11 of 20% would more closely reflect the true prevalence in this population.
+The MSLT-1 trial reported a prevalence of micrometastases of 15.9% (Morton et al, 2005).
+This differed from studies identified by the accompanying clinical evidence review, with studies having a prevalence of between 16% and 25%.
+The GDG therefore felt an estimate of 20% would more closely reflect the true prevalence in this population.

-12 Transition probabilities between each disease state, for ICLND and DCLND were those 13 reported by Morton et al (2009) (Tables 21 - 22).
-The model assumed that the only difference

-14 in recurrence rate between the two groups was in terms of transitions from the 'disease free'

-15 health state to 'nodal metastases' and that all other transition probabilities were identical

-16 between the groups.
-Transitions for patients not receiving any CLND were not modelled

-17 other than for adverse events, although the model assumes that this proportion would be

-18 identical between the two arms and therefore health outcomes and non-adverse event

-19 related costs in both groups would cancel out during incremental analysis.
+Transition probabilities between each disease state, for ICLND and DCLND were those reported by Morton et al (2009) (Tables 22 - 23).
+The model assumed that the only difference in recurrence rate between the two groups was in terms of transitions from the 'disease free' health state to 'nodal metastases' and that all other transition probabilities were identical between the groups.
+In the base case distant disease free survival would be higher in the ICLND compared to the DCLND group given that patients had a higher probability of distant metastases following nodal recurrence and that nodal recurrence was higher in the DCLND group.
+For the same reasons overall survival is higher in the ICLND group.
+Transitions for patients not receiving any CLND were not modelled other than for adverse events, although the model assumes that this proportion would be identical between the two arms and therefore health outcomes and non-adverse event related costs in both groups would cancel out during incremental analysis.

-Disease free Local metastases Nodal metastases Distant metastases Dead melanoma Dead other causes Disease Free 93.1% 1.6% 3.3% 1.6% 0.0% 0.3% Local metastases 93.2% 1.5% 3.4% 1.6% 0.0% 0.3% Nodal metastases 72.0% 0.0% 2.8% 24.9% 0.0% 0.3% Distant metastases 0.0% 0.0% 0.0% 58.2% 41.8% 0.0% Dead melanoma 0.0% 0.0% 0.0% 0.0% 100.0% 0.0% Dead other causes 0.0% 0.0% 0.0% 0.0% 0.0% 100.0%
+Table 22: Annual transition probabilities following ICLND for year 1 of the model abio zzir tililaai ti u ••g j.u 000 Disease free Local metastases Nodal metastases Distant metastases Dead melanoma Dead other causes Disease Free 93.1% 1.6% 3.3% 1.6% 0.0% 0.3% Local metastases 93.2% 1.5% 3.4% 1.6% 0.0% 0.3% Nodal metastases 72.0% 0.0% 2.8% 24.9% 0.0% 0.3% Distant metastases 0.0% 0.0% 0.0% 58.2% 41.8% 0.0% Dead melanoma 0.0% 0.0% 0.0% 0.0% 100.0% 0.0% Dead other causes 0.0% 0.0% 0.0% 0.0% 0.0% 100.0%